MarcusKLY/ENGG1340-Group-Project/README.md

     ┋           \/                   \/    ┋
     ┋======================================┋

-As a typical HKU student, you're stuck in the KKL building late at night, struggling to meet a deadline.
-You jolted awake to find yourself lost in a dark maze and completely alone.
-Your mission is to escape HKU by overcoming obstacles and unraveling a sinister conspiracy.
-Can you unleash your inner strength and conquer the challenges that lie ahead to uncover the truth?
+As an HKU student, you're no stranger to the pressures of managing multiple assignments.
+One night, while working on a deadline in the KKL building, you doze off only to wake up in a dimly-lit maze.
+Alone and desperate to escape, you embark on a thrilling quest that leads you to face a series of obstacles.

+As you progress, you uncover a sinister conspiracy that threatens the very fabric of your world.
+To unravel the mystery and escape, you must summon your inner strength and overcome increasingly daunting challenges.

+The fate of your world hangs in the balance as you race against time to break free from the clutches of this enigmatic realm.
+Are you ready to unleash your full potential and uncover the shocking truth behind this mysterious event?
+The adventure awaits!

 ## Gameplay